| Directed by

 personalities go beyond the Taeko / Sayuri / Mitsuko axis into every

+single character in the film itself.
 There's so much to be said about Strange Circus it's

 difficult to condense it all down into something approaching a